-- If people listen to one another then misunderstandings will be decreased, which will reduce confusion/frustration in employees, which will lower levels of stress.
-Reducing stress will not only benefit the individual greatly, but will make the whole environment more relaxed and help create a friendly atmosphere.
-Clients and customers who enter your work environment will notice this.
+- If people listen to one another, misunderstandings will be decreased.
+This will reduce confusion/frustration.
+Which, in turn, will lower stress levels.
+Reducing stress will make the working environment more relaxed.
+This will help create a friendly atmosphere.
+Most importantly, clients and customers who enter your work environment will notice this.

 - By listening attentively, you also show that you care.
 This can provide a sense of value, boost self-esteem and build positive relationships between co-workers.

 There are, however, a multitude of factors that can affect listening skills for the worse.
-Workshops for staff can feel, and habitually are, extremely patronising.
+Workshops for staff are often patronising.
 Many of us shudder at the thought of attending such an event.
-Team-building exercises are often a better setting to practice listening skills, and more often than not employees will be unaware that listening skills are even a part of the training.
+Team-building exercises are often a better setting to practice listening skills.
+And, more often than not, employees will be unaware that listening skills are even a part of the training.

-But, say your staff complete said workshops or team building exercises, and are still inattentive or dismissive of one another; what then?
-Well, there are many issues that make listening skills in the workplace harder to control.
-This is not, necessarily, a bad thing.
-Rather than controlling how people talk and listen to one another, you can use and harness these differences to support your team.
+But, say your staff complete a set of workshops or team building exercises, and are still inattentive or dismissive of one another.
+What then?
+There are many issues that make listening skills in the workplace hard to control.
+But, rather than controlling how people talk and listen to one another, you can harness these differences to support and build your team.

-It is important to note that neither form of listening has been proven to be better than the other, but both forms can either annoy or aid one another, depending on the approach.
-If such differences are an evident issue, you, and your staff, must acknowledge these differences, understand them, and approach them in a different light.
-Knowledge is power, after all, and if your employees are taught to better their understanding of each other’s’ communication styles, your workforce may get along more than expected.
+It is important to note that neither form of listening has been proven to be better than the other.
+But both forms can aid one another, depending on the approach.
+If your employees are taught to identify and better understand each other’s’ communication styles, your workforce may get along more than expected.

-Well the first issue is finding a source of relatability.
+The first issue is finding a source of relatability.
 Generally, each generation has more in common with the generation either side of them.
-For instance, ‘Gen Z’ will relate more with the ‘Millennials’, whereas the ‘Millennials’ will relate more with ‘Gen Z’ and ‘Generation X’.
+For instance, ‘Gen Z’ will relate more with the ‘Millennials’.
+Whereas the ‘Millennials’ will relate more with ‘Gen Z’ and ‘Generation X’.
 ‘Generation X’ will relate more with the ‘Millennials’ and the ‘Baby Boomers’ and so on.
 But Place ‘Gen Z’ with the ‘Silents’, or the ‘Baby Boomers’ with the ‘Millennials’, and you could have issues in communication.

-Even if you cannot relate to one another, between us we hold a wealth of ever-expanding knowledge and, regardless of gender or age, the key to working together is through listening.
+Between us we hold a wealth of ever-expanding knowledge and, regardless of gender or age, the key to working together is through listening.
 Even if you don’t want to listen, just listen anyway.
 The act of listening can only benefit working relations and the working environment.
-Who knows, in listening you may be surprised by what others have to say and maybe, just maybe, you may even find a common interest.
+Who knows, you may be surprised by what others have to say and you might even find a common interest.

 Although it may take time, once issues in communication are highlighted they can be resolved.
-What is hard, however, is spotting where the issues within your business stem from and whether or not they are down to problems in communication or not.
+What is hard is spotting where the issues within your business stem from and whether or not they are down to problems in communication or not.

-Here at Pansensic we are able to analyse vast quantities of qualitative data which can show us exactly where the issues in your business arise from and propose the best methods to fix said changes and create a happier, healthier organisation.
+At Pansensic, we are able to analyse vast quantities of qualitative data.
+This data shows exactly where the issues in your business arise from.
+From this we can propose the best methods to fix problems and create a happier, healthier organisation.